markqvist/Reticulum/docs/manual/_sources/whatis.rst.txt

 Interface Types and Devices
 ===========================
 Reticulum implements a range of generalised interface types that covers the communications hardware that Reticulum can run over.
-If your hardware is not supported, it's relatively simple to implement an interface class.
+If your hardware is not supported, it's simple to :ref:`implement an interface class<example-custominterface>`.
 Currently, Reticulum can use the following devices and communication mediums:

 * Any Ethernet device